Home » Wreck Diving Articles » Wreck Diving Risks: Hazards, Dangers, and Precautions

 Specialist procedures for wreck diving risks

 The second step to mitigate wreck diving risks is to learn the specialist emergency procedures for wreck diving.
-These deal specifically with situations like silt outs, divers lost inside the wreck, entanglements, light failures, and air-sharing through confined spaces.
-These procedures, skills, and protocols are typically only taught on advanced wreck diving courses by highly specialist and extremely experienced wreck diving instructors.
+These procedures cover situations like silt outs, lost divers, entanglements, light failures, and air-sharing through confined spaces.

 Specialist equipment for mitigating wreck diving risks